EmberCodeEx/Level_One/Blog Posts.md

 <h2>Smart Contract</h2>

 Once we have the environment set up, we actually need to create a basic contract.
-The hello world for DApps is a greeter contract that does both reading and writing to the chain.
+The "hello world" for DApps is a greeter contract that does both reading and writing to the chain.
 ```
 //SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;